OCA/web/web_widget_product_label_section_and_note_name_visibility/readme/USAGE.md

 - Go to the **Invoicing \> Customers \> Invoices** and add a new line.
 - The product label must be displayed just after the product name.
-- If the product does not have a description, a button must be displayed to add one.
+- An eye-style icon is displayed; click it to toggle the product name.